 2/3 C red bell peppers and 2/3 C yellow bell peppers

 1/2 C each: white vinegar, water, & apple juice (you can omit the apple juice and use 3/4 c water and 3/4 c vinegar or you can use all vinegar – but do not delete or lower vinegar amounts)

 4 tsp powdered “No-Sugar-Needed Fruit Pectin” by Ball

 2 cups sugar

-Red or Green Pepper Jelly
+Green Pepper Jelly

 Now lastly here is one a sweet friend from church gave me.
 After I tasted how delicious hers was I decided to include it also as hers has no hot peppers, just the bell peppers in it.
 Hers was very yummy too and she served it at a Christmas Tea, the jelly was so festive and sweet tasting.
-Again, you could use either red or green bell peppers here, just depending on the color jelly you want.
+Again, you could use either red or green bell peppers it just depends on the color jelly you want!
 I have tasted the pepper jellies in both colors and with and without the hot peppers and well, I think they all taste great!

-4 C sweet bell peppers
+4 C green bell peppers

 1 C apple cider vinegar

 5 C sugar